|TableMedical Devices Market Size, US$ million

 Total Exports, Imports & Imports from the U.S.: GTA using HS 9018, 9019, 9021, 9022)

 The Australian medical equipment industry sector has consistently provided good prospects for U.S. exporters.
-Australia is the ninth largest market for U.S. exporters of medical products and ranks tenth in the near-term medical device export market rankings according to the 2016 ITA Medical Devices Top Markets Report (legacy.trade.gov/topmarkets/).
+Australia is the eighth largest market globally for U.S. exporters of medical products, the third largest market for U.S. exporters in the Asia Pacific region, and ranks tenth in the near-term medical device export market rankings according to the https://www.trade.gov/top-export-market-rankings .

-In 2020, U.S. exports of medical equipment and supplies to Australia totaled US$1.4 billion, representing 3.5% of total medical equipment and supplies exports.
+In 2022, U.S. exports of medical equipment and supplies to Australia totaled US$1.5 billion, representing 3% of total medical equipment and supplies exports.

 U.S. medical equipment is traditionally well received due to its perceived high quality.
 The market is sophisticated, mature, and quick to adopt new healthcare technologies.
 Importers seek to obtain cost-effective and innovative products that will improve patient outcomes and reduce healthcare costs.

 The US$5 billion market is price sensitive and competitive.
-Australia spends approximately 9% of its GDP on healthcare, which is similar to Canada (10%) but less than the United States (16%).
+Australia spends approximately 9% of its GDP on healthcare, which is similar to the United Kingdom but less than the United States (16%).
 Australia’s aging population will significantly influence healthcare demand and products that serve the aging population are likely to experience market growth.

 The Therapeutic Goods Administration (TGA) regulates the medical equipment industry.
 Australia’s regulatory framework is based on IMDRF guidelines which means that EU and Australian requirements are similar.
-The majority of devices in Australia are supplied under CE certification.
-However, under the Medical Device Single Audit Program (MDSAP), the TGA recognizes U.S. FDA regulatory clearance information if presented with a MDSAP certificate.
+Depending on the category and classification of a medical device, the TGA will consider certain documents from overseas regulators and assessment bodies (including U.S. FDA, CE mark, and MDSAP certificate) that can be used for requests for abridgement of TGA conformity assessments or as the documentation required for applications for inclusion of medical devices in the Australian Register of Therapeutic Goods (ARTG).
 For higher risk devices including all implants, the TGA conducts additional reviews before registration.
-U.S. exporters do need to appoint an Australian representative/sponsor to obtain regulatory approval from the TGA.
+U.S. exporters will need to appoint an Australian representative or sponsor to obtain regulatory approval from the TGA.

 Products that serve Australia’s aging population are likely to experience growth.
 BMI Research forecasts that the orthopedic and prosthetic market will be the fastest growing sector within the Australian medical device market over the next five years.